Cooneys/68-senior-capstone/Readme.md

 Avi: Get Last10k to display properly within the application.
 Start fixing bugs in the iOS version of the applicationn.

 Goals for 4/24
-Sam: Fix Scroll view for asset detail, fix color on portfolio chart to not just be red, password hashing,
+Sam: Fix Scroll view for asset detail, fix color on portfolio chart to not just be red, password hashing, prevent sqli injections

 Tyler: Auto updating on portfolio view and main view, finish r^2 and alpha